Calindra/eitri-docs/en/docs/quick-guides/eitri-app-start.md

     - **workspace**: Eitri-App workspace;
     - **focus**: Defines which the Eitri-App will be opened in the foreground;
     - **shared**: Defines if the Eitri-App is shared between other Eitri-Apps.
+    - **bottom-tab-view-simulation**: Information to the Eitri Machine about the tabs that will be opened when the App is started.
 ```yaml
 application-id: 'bd9b96af-ac33-492e-876c-6755b3aefaef'
 eitri-apps: